Best business smartphones 2022: The top handsets from Apple, Samsung, Google and more

 Increasingly, the smartphone is a central part of your business life.
 With cloud software syncing everything from email to spreadsheets between devices, your smartphone is often your desk away from desk.

-That means you need a handset with the power to handle anything you throw at it, a sharp screen and battery life that won’t let you down when you need it.
+That means you need a business smartphone with the power to handle anything you throw at it, a sharp screen and battery life that won’t let you down when you need it.
 And because phones are for pleasure as well as work, a quality camera is also something to look out for.

 What to look for in a business smartphone